GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 instantiated directly: a derivative must implement those methods in order to be useful.
-Such derivatives can also implement descriptors, which provide processed metadata in a way that abstracts the user from the raw information (eg. the keywords in FITS headers).
+Such derivatives can also implement descriptors, which provide processed metadata in a way that abstracts the user from the raw information (e.g., the keywords in FITS headers).

 ``AstroData`` does define a common interface, though.
-Much of it consists on implementing semantic behaviour (access to components through indices, like a list; arithmetic using standard operators; etc), mostly by implementing standard Python methods:
+Much of it consists on implementing semantic behavior (access to components through indices, like a list; arithmetic using standard operators; etc), mostly by implementing standard Python methods: